 Paper 1, Principles and Practice of Insurance, is the common foundation in general, long-term and composite routes.
 The official format is 75 multiple-choice questions in two hours with a 70% pass mark.
 Its difficulty comes less from isolated definitions than from scenarios that combine risk, contract roles, insurance principles and intermediary duties.
+This guide brings the exam strategy and study notes into one resource: build the framework first, then work through the seven official syllabus areas with their key points, traps and exam focus.

 Build four layers before memorising details